 - 12 The text of a dissertation for a research diploma shall normally be between 12,000 and 20,000 words. - 13 The language of the dissertation shall normally be English.
 Permission to present the dissertation in another language shall normally be sought at the time of application for registration and shall normally only be given if the subject matter of the dissertation involves substantial language and related studies and if appropriate supervision and examination arrangements are available.
-Applications for the dissertation to be in another language must be submitted to the Academic Secretary for consideration by the Sub-Committee for Supervised Postgraduate Research Study.
+Applications for the dissertation to be in another language must be submitted to the Academic Registrar for consideration by the Graduate Studies Sub-Committee.
 Where the language of the dissertation is not English, an abstract of the work in English must be submitted with the dissertation.